tomduck/pandoc-eqnos/README.md

 Pandoc-eqnos requires [python], a programming language that comes pre-installed on macOS and linux.
 It is easily installed on Windows -- see [here](https://realpython.com/installing-python/).
 Either python 2.7 or 3.x will do.

-Pandoc-eqnos may be installed and upgraded using the shell command
+Pandoc-fignos may be installed using the shell command

-    pip install pandoc-eqnos --user --upgrade
+    pip install pandoc-fignos --user

+and upgraded by appending `--upgrade` to the above command.
 Pip is a program that downloads and installs software from the Python Package Index, [PyPI].
 It normally comes installed with a python distribution.<sup>[2](#footnote2)</sup>

-Instructions for installing from source are given in [README.developers].
+Instructions for installing from source are given in [DEVELOPERS.md].

 [python]: https://www.python.org/
 [PyPI]: https://pypi.python.org/pypi
-[README.developers]: README.developers
+[DEVELOPERS.md]: DEVELOPERS.md

 Usage